propelorm/Propel/documentation/10-migrations.markdown

 2. Call the `diff` task to create a migration class containing the SQL statements altering the database structure
 3. Review the migration class Propel just generated, and add data migration code if necessary
 4. Execute the migration using the `migrate` task.
+5. Call the `om` task to generate the updated object model classes.

 Here is a concrete example.
 On a new bookstore project, a developer creates an XML schema with a single `book` table: